json-editor/json-editor/README.md

   </tr>
   <tr>
     <td>max_depth</td>
     <td>Max depth of the nested properties to be rendered of provided json schema.
-The missing of this option could cause "maximum call stack size exceeded" in case of object properties with circular references</td>
+The missing of this option could cause "maximum call stack size exceeded" in case of object properties with circular references. <code>0</code> value means "render all".</td>
-    <td><code>undefined</code></td>
+    <td><code>0</code></td>
   </tr>
   <tr>
     <td>use_default_values</td>